ComScore

 • Time Commitment: 2 hours and 10 minutes

-• Why We Love It: gluten free, <10 ingredients, crowd-pleaser, special occasion-worthy
+• Why I Love It: gluten free, <10 ingredients, crowd-pleaser, special occasion-worthy

 Because wheat shouldn't stand between Mom and dessert, especially on her special day.
+Here, there’s no crust or water bath—just a creamy, rich treat that everyone at the table can enjoy.
 Finish the cheesecake with melted chocolate, berry compote or caramel sauce.

 62. Claire Saffitz’s Raspberry Almond Thumbprints